AI Assisted Design System

 THE PROBLEM

-After 12+ years building enterprise design systems, watching them drift, and rebuilding them, I knew the problem wasn't discipline — it was architecture.
-Design and code are always two separate artifacts that have to be manually kept in sync.
-I wanted to know if new AI tooling could finally make that unnecessary — so I built a system to find out.
+After years of building enterprise design systems, watching them drift and rebuilding them, I came to see the problem as architectural.
+Design and code are always two separate artifacts that have to be kept in sync by hand.
+Acme started as a self-directed exercise to get fluent with AI design-to-code tooling and find out whether it could close that gap.

 AI + EXPERIENCE